UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 - Prior to starting the game, the player needs to be able to express concepts of supply and demand.
 - Prior to starting the game, the player should be able to list and explain the concept of switches.
-- Prior to starting the game, players should have a basic understanding of agriculture(planting, watering, harvesting)
+- Prior to starting the game, players should have a basic understanding of agriculture (planting, watering, harvesting).

 ## Assessment Measures

-As the user steps, the health of the farm decreases if they are unable to protect it against the planet's wildlife.
+The health of the farm decreases if they are unable to protect it against the planet's wildlife.
 Players recieve points for how much crops they are able to produce.

 # What sets this project apart?
 - You can learn multiple skills such as farming and coding concepts